spotify/ffwd-ruby/README.md

 ...
 ```

-It should now be possible to use the provided
+> It should now be possible to use the provided
-[docs/client-test.rb](docs/client-test.rb) the same way as you did before.
+> [docs/client-test.rb](docs/client-test.rb) the same way as you did before.

+## EVD vs. collectd

+EVD is inspired by the pluggable infrastructure provided by [collectd](http://collectd.org/), but is designed
+for a slightly different use-case and using different design principals.

+* collectd does metric collection inside it's core using plugins, i.e. if you want
+  to add and collect some custom metric, then you write a new collectd plugin or
+  extension.
+In contrast, EVD only deals with forwarding metrics sent through it and
+  does NOT metric collection what so ever.
+Any actual collection must happen outside EVD,
+  and EVD only provides the transport (forwarding) layer.
+* collectd is optimized for performance, scalability and portability.
+It's written in C
+  and it makes heavily use of internal buffers and threads to deliver this performance.
+  While this makes collectd very fast, it also make it very hard to debug, when something
+  goes wrong.
+In contract, EVD is written in Ruby with introspection and debuggability in
+  mind, it's core is completely event-driven and synchronous (single-process and
+  single-threaded) and does no internal buffering.
+This makes EVD very simple to debug and
+  understand albeit not as performant as collectd.
+However we believe EVD's simple structure
+  makes it performant *enough*.
+* collectd tries very hard to deliver reliable metrics. collectd will buffer (both in memory
+  and ultimately on disc) and resent metrics, if it has trouble delivering them to it's
+  consumers, and it will safe unsent metrics to and reload from disc on shutdown and restart.
+  All in all, collectd behaves very much like TCP, trying to be very reliable and treating
+  every measured metrics as precious pieces of data.
+  In contract EVD behaves more like UDP, will do no buffering or saving to disc, and will
+  happily drop metrics, if it has trouble delivering them.
+This makes EVD very resilient to
+  e.g. high CPU load, slow network and work overload (to many or to fast incoming metrics).
+  EVD will generate internal events, when dropping traffic to notify consumers about this
+  behavior.

+**TODO (parmus): Could we put collectd in front of EVD for collection?**

+## Writing plugins

+**TODO (parmus)**

 ## Events and Metrics

 The two types of data that EVD processes are *events* and *metrics*.

+**TODO (parmus): This makes no sense:**
-An input or output plugin can both produce and consume *events* and *metrics*,
+> An input or output plugin can both produce and consume *events* and *metrics*,
-but they are treated slightly differently by *Core*.
+> but they are treated slightly differently by *Core*.

 * **events** Are passed as-is, without being processed.
 * **metrics** Can be optionally processed, but default to being passed as-is.